pvinis/doing/index.md

 #### 0.2.6pre

-* --totals, --[no-]times, --output [csv,html] options for yesterday command.
+* `--totals`, `--[no-]times`, `--output [csv,html]` options for `yesterday` command.
 * Add tests for Darwin to hide OS X-only features on other systems
-* -f flag to `now` command for finishing last task when starting a new one (Looks back for the last unfinished task in the list)
+* `-f` flag to `now` command for finishing last task when starting a new one (Looks back for the last unfinished task in the list)
-* --took option for `done` and `finish` for specifying intervals from the start date for the completion date
+* `--took` option for `done` and `finish` for specifying intervals from the start date for the completion date
 * Basic command line reporting
-* --auto flag for `finish` and `done` that will automatically set the completion time to 1 minute before the next start time in the list.
+* `--auto` flag for `finish` and `done` that will automatically set the completion time to 1 minute before the next start time in the list.
 You can use it retroactively to add times to sequential todos.
 * `doing grep` for searching by text or regex

 #### 0.2.5

 * Default to showing times #26, show totals even if no tags exist #27, fix indentation #29
-* Add section label to archived tasks automatically, excepting Currently section
+* Add section label to archived tasks automatically, excepting `Currently` section
 * Today outputs and backdate for finish
-* html styling and fix for 1.8.7 haml errors
+* HTML styling and fix for 1.8.7 haml errors
 * Look, HTML output! (`--output html`)
 * Also, `--output csv`
-* let doing archive function on all sections
+* let doing `archive` function on all sections
-* option to exclude date from `@done`,
+* option to exclude date from _@done_,
 * output newlines in sections and views
 * Flagging (`doing mark`)
 * fix for view/section guess error
 * Adding tag filtering to archive command (`doing archive \@done`)
 * `doing yesterday`
 * `doing done -r` to remove last doing tag (optionally from `-s Section`)
-* Add -f flag to specify alternate doing file
+* Add `-f` flag to specify alternate doing file
-* Meanwhile command
+* `meanwhile` command

 #### 0.2.1

 - CSV output for show command (`--csv`)
 - HTML output for show command (`--output html`)
 - fuzzy searching for all commands that specify a view.
-  - On the terminal you'll see "Assume you meant XXX" to show what match it found, but this is output to STDERR and won't show up if you're redirecting the output or using it in GeekTool, etc.
+  - In the terminal, you'll see "Assume you meant XXX" to show what match it found, but this is output to STDERR (and won't show up if you're redirecting the output or using it in GeekTool, etc.)
-- tags_color in view config to highlight tags at the end of the lines.
-Can be set to any of the %colors.
+- `tags_color` in view config to highlight tags at the end of the lines.
+Can be set to any of the `%colors`.
 - Basic time tracking.
   - `-t` on `show` and `view` will turn on time calculations
-  - Intervals between timestamps and dated `@done` tags are calculated for each line, if the tag exists.
+  - Intervals between timestamps and dated _@done_ tags are calculated for each line, if the tag exists.
-  - You must include a %interval token in the appropriate template for it to show
+  - You must include a `%interval` token in the appropriate template for it to show
-  - `@start(date)` tags can optionally be used to override the time stamp in the calculation
+  - _@start(date)_ tags can optionally be used to override the timestamp in the calculation
   - Any other tags in the line have that line's total added to them
   - Totals for tags can be displayed at the end of output with `--totals`